how to deal with haters in life

 20. Don’t try to please everyone

-People pleasing is a negative trait in life.
-Especially when trying to make those happy who are trying to make our world worse instead of better.
+People pleasing is a harmful trait in life.
+Especially when trying to make those happy who are trying to make our world worse.

 Stand up for yourself.
-Only try to do good for the people who are worthy and try to improve your existence too.
+Try to do good just for the people who are worthy and try to improve your existence too.

 How to deal with haters at work?